MfellnerDev/DEZSYS_GK81_WAREHOUSE_GRPC/DEZSYS_GK81_Notes-Fellner.md

 **3. Describe the workflow of Protocol Buffers?**

 1. **Definition:** You define data structures (messages) and services (RPC interfaces) using a `.proto` file.
 This file specifies field names, types, and service methods with request and response messages.
 2. **Compilation:** You compile the `.proto` file using the Protobuf compiler (`protoc`).
-This generates language-specific code for various languages you want to use (e.g., C++, Java, Python).
+This will generate the needed files.
 3. **Client and Server Integration:** The generated code is integrated into your client and server applications.
 It handles serialization/deserialization of data based on the defined message formats.
-4. **RPC Communication:** Client and server use the generated code to communicate efficiently with messages being serialized and deserialized seamlessly.
+4. **RPC Communication:** Client and server use the generated code to communicate with messages being serialized and deserialized.

 **4. What are the benefits of using Protocol Buffers?**

 - **Language and Platform Independence:** Enables cross-language and cross-platform communication.
 - **Compactness and Efficiency:** Serialized Protobuf messages are often smaller than alternative formats like JSON or XML, leading to faster data transfer and improved performance.
-- **Schema Validation:** Enforces data integrity and ensures clients and servers understand the expected data structure.
 - **Automatic Code Generation:** Simplifies development by generating boilerplate code for serialization/deserialization.
-- **Backward Compatibility:** Well-defined versioning mechanisms allow for compatible data exchange even with schema changes.

 **5. When is the use of Protocol Buffers not recommended?**

-- **Simple Data Structures:** For very simple data without complex structures, other formats like JSON might be easier to set up.
+- **Simple Data Structures:** For very simple data without complex structures, other formats like JSON might be easier to handle.
-- **Frequent Schema Changes:** If your data schema changes frequently, managing versioning and compatibility might become cumbersome.
+- **Frequent Schema Changes:** If your data schema changes frequently, managing versioning and compatibility might become bothersome.

 **6. List 3 different data types that can be used with Protocol Buffers:**